 Halting between two opinions stalls a person's spiritual growth and degrades peace and joy, causing him to drift toward despair as trials and arise.

 The key to overcoming the fear of loss of control is to admit that God is in control.
 If we have our priorities straight, God will take care of our anxieties.

 In Part One, we considered how fear, when combined with unbelief, can turn us aside from following our Savior Jesus Christ and endanger our chance to be included among God's firstfruits. ...

-The spiritual paradox that Solomon relates in Ecclesiastes 7:15 is followed by a warning of danger about a Christian's reaction to it.
-John Ritenbaugh assures us that confounding trials are not punishments from God for unrighteousness but tests of faith in which He is intimately involved to prepare us for the world to come.
+Hard trials are not punishments from God for unrighteousness but tests of faith in which He is intimately involved to prepare us for the world to come.

-We live in a world that has little or no idea what true peace is or how it is achieved.
-John Ritenbaugh shows how we can produce godly peace even in the midst of turmoil and why it is such an important virtue.
+The world has little or no idea what true peace is or how it is achieved.
+Yet we can produce godly peace even in the midst of turmoil—and we must.